tyler-lawrence/WidgetLab/README.md

 # WidgetLab

 In this Lab we will learn how to make a simple static Widget for an existing iOS app.
 The basic app, CoffeeCounter, tracks how many cups of coffee a user consumes.
+Our goal is to create a simple widget that displays the total coffees consumed.

 https://github.com/user-attachments/assets/4d9a8d72-13aa-47c2-aecb-06bd72545d85